-There is a bastion groyne at the north of this frontage (/1304C02) which has trapped sand between here and the rock revetment around the Hoilbeck Hall landslide to the south.
+There is a bastion groyne at the north of this frontage (/1304C02) which has trapped sand between here and the rock revetment around the Holbeck Hall landslide to the south.
 The lower sections of the backing seawall have areas of previously repaired and currently heavily abraded coping, with previous repairs also evident on the upper wall.
-The backing promenade deck has some cracks.
+The promenade deck which sits above the wall has been closed due to rockfall from the cliffs to its rear and as such could not be inspected along its full length.
+It was possible to view the promenade from a distance from the south and the condition appeared poor with evidence of extensive cracking.